ChengTseLu/ChengTseLu.github.io/README.md

 **Goal**

-Incorporate deep learning algorithm for mask detection and use a thermal sensor to measure body temperature within 1 to 2 ft.
-Also, sort the data in cloud
+Incorporate deep learning algorithm for mask detection and use the sensor to measure body temperature.
+Also, sort the data in cloud.

 **Deliverable**

+Instead of using thermography camera for long range and multiple detections, we use small thermal sensor for better cost performance